Siphon880gh/devbrain/3D Modeling, Game Development, VR-AR, Virtual Production/__Unreal Engine/Unreal Level 2 - Animations (beginner), Blueprints (beginner), Cinematics (beginner), Gaming (beginner)/Cinematics - Cinecamera Actor/Camera following a path (dolly, truck, etc) when level starts.md

 You'll create a cinecamera actor (Placed Actors panel) into the level.
 You'll convert it into a Blueprint from the Outliner/Details panels

-You'll animate the path using similar nodes to [[Animate character or object movement, Times One, or Loop Alternately (5.3)]]
+You'll animate the path using similar nodes to [[Movement or rotation x1 vs looping]]

 ![](https://i.imgur.com/pNn2MLi.png)